wayleem/dekard/README.md

 **Dekard is a simple file concatenation tool**.
 It allows you to process entire project directories, concatenating the contents of specified files into a single output file, with the ability to watch for changes and update the output automatically.
 Dekard is perfect for _compiling your project into context to provide for AI_.

-## ✨Features
+## Features

--   🔗Concatenate multiple files into a single output file
+-   Concatenate multiple files into a single output file
--   💬Add file path comments to the concatenated output
+-   Add file path comments to the concatenated output
--   🔍Flexible file inclusion and exclusion with glob patterns
+-   Flexible file inclusion and exclusion with glob patterns
--   👀Watch mode for automatic updates on file changes
+-   Watch mode for automatic updates on file changes
--   🖥️Easy to use CLI and programmatic API
+-   Easy to use CLI and programmatic API
--   🧠 Intelligent file ordering based on dependencies
+-   Intelligent file ordering based on dependencies
--   🌐 Support for multiple languages (JavaScript, TypeScript, Python, Java)
+-   Support for multiple languages (JavaScript, TypeScript, Python, Java)
--   🗣️ Verbose logging option for detailed output
+-   Verbose logging option for detailed output

-## 🚀Installation
+## Installation

 Install dekard globally: